tobiasfabian/kirby-machine-translation/Readme.md

 ]);
 ```

+API endpoint to translate the site content. `/api/machine-translate/site`

 ### Field method

 The field method `$field->translate($targetLang, $blueprintField)` translates the field value and returns the field with the translated value.
 All field types are supported.
 The type of field is specified via `$blueprintField['type']`.